KartikAhuja2000/SN-Corp-Dashboard/README.md

 - Order Trends: Analyze periods with high order volumes for promotional campaigns or capacity planning to ensure timely order fulfillment.

-By leveraging this dashboard, stakeholders can make informed decisions based on comprehensive and visual data insights, ultimately driving business growth and efficiency.

 ![SN Corp Dashboard SC](https://github.com/user-attachments/assets/76e22a25-ea50-4c22-9523-74a09444624d)